Budget 2025/26

 a year)

-Moray CAB is running a consultation on the potential impact of a reduction in funding with their service users.
-It can be found online here.
+Moray CAB ran a consultation on the potential impact of a reduction in funding with their service users.
+The survey to provide feedback has now closed.

 Consultation findings